-(This post picks up from another, Mbeki's AIDS Legacy and Ours)
+(This post continues from another, Mbeki's AIDS Legacy and Ours)

-If outspokenness and a maverick nature were Madlala-Routledge's transgressions, one might wonder, than why wasn't she dismissed earlier - or why was she ever assigned to the post?
-How did she so suddenly cease being a "team player"?
+One might wonder though, if outspokenness and a maverick nature were Madlala-Routledge's offensive transgressions, as Mbeki charged, why wasn't she dismissed earlier?
+How was she ever assigned to the post?
+How did she so suddenly stop being seen as a "team player"?

 A six week investigation by the (famous) Eastern Cape paper, the Daily Dispatch reported that despicable sanitary conditions, understaffing, underfunding and lack of equipment at the Frere hospital in East London were causing high rates of infant and neonate deaths.
-The South African national press riveted its attention on public health problems that were perhaps more germaine to Mbeki's prospects for continuing to lead the African National Congress (ANC) party once his second term is up in 2009.
+The South African national press focused its attention on these public health problems that were probably more germane to Mbeki's prospects for continuing his leadership of the African National Congress (ANC) party once his second presidential term was up in 2009.

 Assistant health minister Madlala-Routledge visited the hospital upon hearing of the report, and declared the situation deplorable.
-She was promptly fired.
-A resuscitated health minister Tshabalala-Msimang then returned to her post in time to summon a committee and report that the conditions at the hospital were fine.
-Containment achieved?
+The Mbeki fired her.
+The health minister Tshabalala-Msimang had undergone her liver transplant and she returned to the Health post just in time to summon a committee and report that the conditions at the hospital were just fine.

 "Mini-skirts achieved their high point as an indispensable item of women's